 Additional Support Needs Allowance

-If you pay extra costs because of your disability, ongoing health condition, mental health condition or specific learning difficulty, you can apply for an Additional Support Needs for Learning Allowance.
+If you pay extra costs because of your disability, ongoing health condition, mental health condition or specific learning difficulty, you may be eligible for an Additional Support Needs for Learning Allowance.
 This allowance offers help towards specialist equipment, classroom support and special travel arrangements, on top of any other disability grants and benefits you might receive.
 It’s not assessed on your household income and does not have to be paid back.

 We can help with taxi transportation costs if you are unable to use public transport due to a disability or impairment.
 It doesn’t matter if you live less than 2 miles from your campus.